AramMessdaghi9001/dojo_fizzbuzz/README.md

-# Coding Dojo: Fizz Buzz Kata
+# ITCS Coding Dojo: Fizz Buzz Kata
-Welcome to the Coding Dojo.
+Welcome to the OTTO Coding Dojo.

 This is a little kata to improve your pair programming skills.